bouarfa-lahmr/Smart-Safe-Arduino-/README.md

 ✔️ Gain hands-on experience in **Arduino programming**
 ✔️ Develop a practical **electronic security solution**

-## ⚠️ Disclaimer
-This project was developed **for academic and learning purposes only**.
-Any replication or use should comply with ethical and legal standards.

 ---

 🚀 **Developed as part of an Embedded Electronics coursework.**